heschy/Blender-Configuration-Skript/README.md

 ## How To Use
 1. Start Blender.
-2. Go to the `Scripting`-Area in The Blender Interface.
+2. Open the `Text Editor`.
 3. Click on `OPEN`-Button in the Text-Editor.
-4. Select the Scrypt File.
+4. Select the Script File.
-* Edit the File if you wnat to do this.
 5. Click on the `Play`-Button to execute the Script.

 ## What is this?